spring-jdbc-crud/simplejdbcmapper/README.md

 Properties that need be persisted to the database will need @Column annotation unless the property is already annotated with one of the other annotations (@Id, @Version, @CreatedOn @CreatedBy @UpdatedOn @UpdatedBy). @Column can be used along with the other annotations to map a property to a non-default column name.
 The default column name is camel case property name converted to underscore case name (e.g., property 'lastName' maps to column 'last_name' by default).

-@Column
+***@Column ***
 This will map the property to a column using the default naming convention of camel case to underscore case.
 For example property 'lastName' will map to column 'last_name' by default.

-@Column(name="somecolumnname")
+***@Column(name="somecolumnname")***
 This will map the property to the column specified by the 'name' attribute.  **Note that column names with spaces are not supported.**

-@Column(sqlType = somesqltype)
+***@Column(sqlType = somesqltype)***
-SimpleJdbcMapper 2.x uses Spring's default java type to sql type information for mapping.
-Even though this covers most cases, for things like BLOB/CLOB and database specific column types the sql type information will need to be provided using the 'sqlType' attribute.
+SimpleJdbcMapper tries to infer the correct SQL type from the Java types but some times it cannot.
+In these cases explicitly declaring the SQL type is a best practice to ensure correctness, improve performance, and correctly handle NULL values.
+To identify which properties in the mappings the SQL type is unknown do the following:

+   - Turn on sql logging.
+(See logging section)
+   - Issue an insert/update for the entity.
+   - Check for 'SQL type unknown' in the logs.
+Below is example of the logs.
+Line 1 has the SQL type while line 2 the SQL type is unknown:
+   Setting SQL statement parameter value: column index 6, parameter value [true], value class [java.lang.Boolean], SQL type 16
+   Setting SQL statement parameter value: column index 7, parameter value [[B@56d742ad], value class [[B], SQL type unknown
+   - For your specific database and database column type find the corresponding SQL type and assign it using @Column(sqlType = somesqltype).

 **@Version**